-Zijin in Bor, Serbia invests in copper smelter reconstruction13.
-October 2020. / Mining
+Zijin in Bor, Serbia invests in copper smelter reconstruction, Mining

 Zijin Bor Copper plans to complete the reconstruction of the Bor copper smelter by the end of 2022 and will attach priority to the installation of a flue gas capturing and desulphurisation system, which will be completed by the end of 2021, it said.
 Zijin Bor Copper’s deputy managing director Simon Ling said in June that the company plans to invest $1.26 billion in capacity and equipment overhaul, as well as environmental and safety improvements at the Bor mining complex.